The Big Picture…

 Additionally, he sees pragmatists as being concerned with the overall disruptiveness of high-tech innovations.

-From a network perspective, the information about the innovation is not passing across the communication channels in an effective way.
+From a network perspective, the information about the innovation is not efficiently passing across the communication channels (Figure 9).
 And so, diffusion is at considerable risk of stopping.

 Moore suggests several approaches to help cross the chasm using analogies of bowling alleys and tornadoes.
 We will come to this shortly.
 But first, let’s look at the insight from another marketer.